swift-extras/swift-extras-json/README.md

     Example: `0, 1, 2, 3, 255` will be encoded as: `[0, 1, 2, 3, 255]`

-Yes that is the default implementation.
+Yes, that is the default implementation.
 Only Apple knows why it is not [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) and [Base64](https://en.wikipedia.org/wiki/Base64). 🙃
-Because I don't want to link against Foundation it is not possible to implement default encoding and decoding strategies for `Date` and `Data` as the Foundation implementation does.
-That's why, if you want to use another encoding/decoding strategy than the default you need to overwrite `encode(to: Encoder)` and `init(from: Decoder)`.
+Since I don't want to link against Foundation, it is not possible to implement default encoding and decoding strategies for `Date` and `Data` like the Foundation implementation does.
+That's why, if you want to use another encoding/decoding strategy than the default, you need to overwrite `encode(to: Encoder)` and `init(from: Decoder)`.

 This could look like this: